Maagans/Projekt-tool/README.md

 ### 2. Provisioning Checklist
 - Server or container host with outbound internet access for npm installs and certificate renewal.
-- DNS entry (e.g., `projekt.gigtforeningen.dk`) pointing to the reverse proxy/public load balancer.
+- DNS entry for the chosen production hostname pointing to the reverse proxy/public load balancer.
 - TLS certificate (Let's Encrypt via ACME or organisation-issued) with automatic renewal scheduled.
 - Hardened firewall rules: expose only HTTPS (443) and optionally HTTP (80) for ACME; keep PostgreSQL internal.
 - System users or service accounts with least-privilege access to filesystem, database, and logs.